Analogue Gravity: Hints towards a Theory of Quantum Gravity?

 \subsection{Equivalence principle}

-Analogue models are of particular interest in that the analogue spacetimes that emerge often violate, to some extent or another, the Einstein equivalence principle~\cite{Barcelo:2001cp,Visser:2002sf}.
-Since the Einstein equivalence principle (or more precisely the universality of free fall) is experimentally tested to the accuracy of about 1 part in $10^{13}$, it is important to build this principle into realistic models of gravitation --- most likely at a fundamental level.
+Analogue models are of particular interest in that the analogue spacetimes that emerge often violate, to some extent, the Einstein equivalence principle \citep{Barcelo:2001cp, Visser:2002sf}.
+This is the heart and soul of any metric theory of gravity and is basically the requirement of the universality of free fall, plus local Lorentz invariance and local position invariance of non-gravitational experiments.

-One way of interpreting the Einstein equivalence principle is as a ``principle of universality'' for the geometrical structure of spacetime.
-Whatever the spacetime geometrical structure is, if all excitations ``see" the same geometry one is well on the way to satisfying the observational and experimental constraints.
-In a metric theory, this amounts to the demand of mono-metricity: a \emph{single} universal metric must govern the propagation of all excitations.
+As such, the Einstein equivalence principle is a ``principle of universality'' for the geometrical structure of spacetime.
+Whatever the spacetime geometrical structure is, if all excitations ``see'' the same geometry, one is well on the way to satisfying the observational and experimental constraints.
+In a metric theory, this amounts to the demand of mono-metricity: A \emph{single} universal metric must govern the propagation of all excitations.